Agile Therapeutics (NASDAQ:AGRX) Coverage Initiated by Analysts at StockNews.com

-Analysts at StockNews.com assumed coverage on shares of Agile Therapeutics (NASDAQ:AGRX – Get Rating) in a note issued to investors on Thursday.
-The firm set a “hold” rating on the specialty pharmaceutical company’s stock.
+StockNews.com began coverage on shares of Agile Therapeutics (NASDAQ:AGRX – Get Rating) in a report released on Friday morning.
+The brokerage issued a hold rating on the specialty pharmaceutical company’s stock.

-Separately, Maxim Group upgraded Agile Therapeutics from a “hold” rating to a “buy” rating in a report on Tuesday, July 26th.
+Separately, Maxim Group upgraded Agile Therapeutics from a hold rating to a buy rating in a research note on Tuesday, July 26th.

 Institutional Investors Weigh In On Agile Therapeutics

-Hedge funds have recently bought and sold shares of the company.
-First Citizens Bank & Trust Co. acquired a new stake in Agile Therapeutics in the 1st quarter valued at about $42,000.
-Jane Street Group LLC acquired a new stake in Agile Therapeutics in the 2nd quarter valued at about $108,000.
-Renaissance Technologies LLC lifted its stake in Agile Therapeutics by 281.3% in the 1st quarter.
-Renaissance Technologies LLC now owns 621,200 shares of the specialty pharmaceutical company’s stock valued at $130,000 after purchasing an additional 458,300 shares during the last quarter.
-BlackRock Inc. lifted its stake in Agile Therapeutics by 1.1% in the 1st quarter.
-BlackRock Inc. now owns 1,523,758 shares of the specialty pharmaceutical company’s stock valued at $319,000 after purchasing an additional 16,104 shares during the last quarter.
-Finally, GSA Capital Partners LLP lifted its position in Agile Therapeutics by 25.1% during the fourth quarter.
-GSA Capital Partners LLP now owns 733,685 shares of the specialty pharmaceutical company’s stock worth $358,000 after acquiring an additional 147,194 shares during the last quarter.
-19.94% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+First Citizens Bank & Trust Co. bought a new stake in Agile Therapeutics during the 1st quarter worth $42,000.
+Jane Street Group LLC bought a new stake in Agile Therapeutics during the 2nd quarter worth $108,000.
+Renaissance Technologies LLC grew its position in Agile Therapeutics by 281.3% during the 1st quarter.
+Renaissance Technologies LLC now owns 621,200 shares of the specialty pharmaceutical company’s stock worth $130,000 after acquiring an additional 458,300 shares during the last quarter.
+BlackRock Inc. lifted its holdings in Agile Therapeutics by 1.1% during the 1st quarter.
+BlackRock Inc. now owns 1,523,758 shares of the specialty pharmaceutical company’s stock worth $319,000 after buying an additional 16,104 shares during the period.
+Finally, GSA Capital Partners LLP lifted its holdings in Agile Therapeutics by 25.1% during the 4th quarter.
+GSA Capital Partners LLP now owns 733,685 shares of the specialty pharmaceutical company’s stock worth $358,000 after buying an additional 147,194 shares during the period.
+Institutional investors own 19.94% of the company’s stock.

 About Agile Therapeutics